jc97/contao-3-news-priority/README.md

-# Define priority for Contao News
+# Define priorities for Contao News

+Developed by Julian Knorr.

 ## Synopsis